johngilbert2000/KDE_project/README.md

 ### Dependencies

+This project requires Python version >= 3.6 (for f-strings).

-The following versions were used in development
+If you encounter issues, the following versions were used in development
 ```
 Python 3.8.1
 numpy 1.18.1